svraka/asmisc/README.md

 [data.table](https://r-datatable.com),
 [fixest](https://lrberge.github.io/fixest/), and
 [DeclareDesign](https://declaredesign.org/r/declaredesign/).
 These cover almost all dependencies of this package (directly, or indirectly).
-Additionally, using hard dependencies simplifies maintenance (e.g. `codebook` registers S3 methods defined in skimr, and I don't want to deal with conditional registration).